 “Wow.”
 Ben shook his head, baffled.
 “That’s heavy.
 It’s like you’re reducing humans to animals.”

 “Isn’t that what we are?”
 A crooked grin traveled across his face as he continued.
 “I may have a slightly different view of the world than most, Ben.
 Maybe I’ve been around livestock too much.
 Humans are far more intelligent than other species, but you can’t deny that we spend much of our time thinking about, searching for, and committing acts of sex, just like all other creatures.
-Everything we do revolves around it, even though we may deny it, even though we’re capable of walking upright, forming languages, thinking in abstract terms.
+Everything we do revolves around who we’re going to fuck and who’s gonna fuck us, even though we may deny it, even though we’re capable of walking upright, forming languages, thinking in abstract terms.
 We’re creatures satiated by power and sex, often at the same time.
 Don’t you think so?”

 “No,” was Ben’s succinct reply.

 Briefly, Ben mulled over this philosophy.
 Attempted to view it from Travis’ perspective.
 To reduce humans to mere inhabitants of the earth hungry for power and a good fuck seemed unfair, and yet… Ben had to admit that his own thoughts and actions revolved around sex a hell of a lot.
 Too much, sometimes, to the point of distraction and physical discomfort, just like how the majority of his day today had been spent.